YellowJacketLinux/LFS/README.md

 YJL will use the ‘Current Stable’ version of Perl5 when the bootstrap takes place.
 Point release updates of Perl5 (e.g. 5.36.0 to 5.36.1) will be made available as updates.

-There should only ever be one Perl5 interpreter on a system.
-When a Perl series is no longer being updated, YJL *may* provide an *optional* update repository that allows the system Perl5 to be updated to a newer series.
+Major updates to Perl5 (e.g. 5.36.x to 5.38.x) would have to take place at the next GLibC bootstrap.

 Python3